quozd/awesome-dotnet/README.md

 * [Callisto](https://github.com/timheuer/callisto) - A control toolkit for Windows 8 XAML applications.
 Contains some UI controls to make it easier to create Windows UI style apps for the Windows Store in accordance with Windows UI guidelines.
 * [ObjectListView](http://objectlistview.sourceforge.net/cs/index.html) - ObjectListView is a C# wrapper around a .NET ListView.
 It makes the ListView much easier to use and teaches it some new tricks
 * [DockPanelSuite](http://dockpanelsuite.com/) - The Visual Studio inspired docking library for .NET WinForms
+* [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) - The WPF-based text editor component used in SharpDevelop

 ##HTML and CSS